Disappearing polymorph: Cephadroxil

 Cefadroxil is an antibiotic.
 Bristol-Myers Squibb (BMS) patented the "Bouzard form" under US Patent No. 4,504,657 ('657) in 1985.
 The patenting took 6 years due to disputes about polymorphs.
 An earlier patent (US Patent No. 3,781,282) covered a different form, the "Micetich form".
 Attempts to replicate the Micetich form according to Example 19 in the '282 patent consistently yielded the Bouzard form, leading to challenges that the '657 patent was already inherent in the '282 patent, thus invalidated by prior art.
 BMS argued that the prevalence of the Bouzard form in manufacturing facilities led to unintentional seeding.
 Experimental tests of the seeding theory were ambiguous, but eventually the patent was granted.

 Later, Zenith Laboratories marketed a cefadroxil hemihydrate.
 BMS sued for "gastrointestinal infringement", claiming it converted to the patented Bouzard form in the stomach.
 The case hinged on the interpretation of X-ray diffraction data, with BMS arguing it demonstrated the presence of the Bouzard form in patients who ingested Zenith's product.
 However, the court sided with Zenith.

 Ranitidine

-Three tautomers of ranitidine: enamine, imine, nitronic acid.
+Three tautomers of ranitidine: enamine, imine, and nitronic acid.
 Each can exist as E/Z isomers.